hugopl/sidekiq.cr/README.md

 ## Support

-Sidekiq.cr is community-supported.
+Sidekiq.cr is community-supported and **not** commercially supported by @mperham and Contributed Systems.
 General maintenance and bug fixes are always welcomed.

 ## Help wanted